FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn managed_assets(asset: AssetId, sub_id: SubId) -> u64`
 Method that returns the total assets under management by vault.
 Includes assets controlled by the vault but not directly possessed by vault.
-This function takes the asset's AssetId as an argument and returns the total amount of assets of AssetId under management by vault.
+This function takes the asset's AssetId and the sub_id of the sub vault as an argument and returns the total amount of assets of AssetId under management by vault.

 MUST return total amount of assets of underlying AssetId under management by vault.
 MUST return 0 if there are no assets of underlying AssetId under management by vault.